Criminal Justice Leadership Certificate Admission Requirements

 English Language Testing & TOEFL IELTS

-• The applicant is a citizen of a country where English is the official language.*
+• The applicant is a citizen of a country where English is the primary language for education.
+A list of these countries can be found below.*

 *For more information about English proficiency, including a list of English-speaking nations, please visit our International Students section.